dwit013/dwit013.github.io/module/2/basic-datatypes.md

 "Don't do that."
 </pre>

-You can use raw strings by adding an <code>r</code> before the first quote if you don’t want characters prefaced by <code>\</code> to be interpreted as special characters
+You can use raw strings by adding an <code>r</code> before the first quote if you don’t want characters prefaced by <code>\</code> to be interpreted as special characters.

 <pre>
 >>> print('C:\some\name')